Radial nerve: Arm

 The radial nerve originates from the posterior cord of the brachial plexus with root values of C5 to C8 and T1.
 From the brachial plexus, it travels behind the third part of the axillary artery (part of the axillary artery distal to the pectoralis minor).
-In the arm, it runs behind the brachial artery and then enters the lower triangular space to reach the radial sulcus of back of the humerus.
-It travel downwards together with profunda brachii artery, between the lateral and medial heads of triceps brachii until it reaches the lateral side the arm at 5 cm below the deltoid tuberosity where it pierces the lateral intermuscular septum to reach the anterior compartment of the arm.
+In the arm, it runs behind the brachial artery and then enters the lower triangular space to reach the radial sulcus on the back of the humerus.
+It travels downwards together with profunda brachii artery, between the lateral and medial heads of triceps brachii until it reaches the lateral side the arm at 5 cm below the deltoid tuberosity where it pierces the lateral intermuscular septum to reach the anterior compartment of the arm.
 Then, it descends down to cross the lateral epicondyle of the humerus where the nerve terminates by branching itself into superficial and deep branch which continues into cubital fossa and then into the forearm.

-Radial nerve gives out muscular branches to supply the long head, medial head, and lateral head of triceps brachii muscles before and during its course in the radial sulcus.
+The radial nerve gives out muscular branches to supply the long head, medial head, and lateral head of triceps brachii muscles before and during its course in the radial sulcus.
 After it emerges out from the radial sulcus, it supplies the brachialis, brachioradialis and extensor carpi radialis longus.

 Above the radial sulcus, the radial nerve gives off posterior cutaneous nerve of the arm which supplies the skin at the back of the arm.
 In the radial sulcus, it gives off lower lateral cutaneous nerve of the arm and posterior cutaneous nerve of the forearm.
 The radial nerve also gives articular branches to supply the elbow joint.